AmigaMaster/Simple-Game-Solutions/solutions/T/Technobabylon-EN.md

 - USE Interface Chair
   - TALK TO Jinsil
-    - "Nice to see you"
   - USE Data Shunt
   - USE Central
   - CONNECT TO Visual Systems
     - USE Cameras
       - USE Call Service Drone (from the right)
       - DRIVE to the hallway in the right background, so the Drone hides there
     - SWITCH TO Lao

 ### 12.3.
 Central Core